Chinook wind: Pronunciation in the Pacific Northwest

 In British Columbia and other parts of the Pacific Northwest, the word Chinook was predominantly pronounced /tʃɪˈnʊk/ chi-NUUK.
 However, the common pronunciation current throughout most of the inland Pacific Northwest, Alberta, and the rest of Canada, is /ʃɪˈnʊk/ shi-NUUK, as in French.
 This difference may be because it was the Métis employees of the Hudson's Bay Company, who were familiar with the Chinook people and country, brought the name east of the Cascades and Rockies, along with their own ethnic pronunciation.
 Early records are clear that tshinook was the original pronunciation, before the word's transmission east of the Rockies.

 First nations myth from British Columbia

 Native legend of the Lil'wat subgroup of the St'at'imc tells of a girl named Chinook-Wind, who married Chinook Glacier, and moved to his country, which was in the area of today's Birkenhead River.
 She pined for her warm sea-home in the southwest, and sent a message to her people.
 They came to her in a vision in the form of snowflakes, and told her they were coming to get her.
 They came in great number and quarrelled with Glacier over her, but they overwhelmed him and in the end she went home with them.

-While on the one hand this tale tells a tribal family-relations story, and family/tribal history as well, it also seems to be a parable of a typical weather pattern of a southwesterly wind at first bringing snow, then rain, and also of the melting of a glacier, namely the Place Glacier near Gates Lake at Birken.
-Thus, it also tells of a migration of people to the area – or a war, depending on how the details of the legend might be read, with Chinook-wind taking the part of Helen in a First Nations analogue to the Trojan War.